Core Designation Standards

 Social & Behavioral Sciences or History Designations

-Social & behavioral science or history courses may be taught in divisions outside of those departments with which they are traditionally associated; however, proposals of this sort must demonstrate that the methods, goals and perspectives of the course match the traditions of those disciplines and that the faculty designated to teach the course have appropriate credentials.
-The CCOC may require additional clarification from departments regarding documentary support demonstrating consistent and enduring oversight of this requirement.
+Social and behavioral sciences encompass a wide range of fields and perspectives.
+SB courses may be taught in divisions outside of those departments with which they are traditionally associated; however, proposals for SB designated courses must demonstrate that the methods, goals, and perspectives of the course align with the description of social science provided above.
+Additionally, faculty designated to teach the course must possess the appropriate credentials and expertise to ensure the course meets the standards of the social and behavioral sciences discipline.

 Social & Behavioral Sciences